 The Manhattan Project involved one of the largest scientific collaborations ever undertaken.
 At the end of World War II, there was speculation that Los Alamos would close.
 Fortunately for us all, it did exactly the opposite.
 Out of it emerged countless new technologies, going far beyond the harnessing of nuclear fission.
 “Maniac,” predecessor of today’s modern computers, was built in Los Alamos.
 Multidisciplinary research now includes supercomputing, space exploration, medicine, nanotechnology, national security, denuclearization, engineering, mathematics, photography, renewable energy, environmental studies and other public and civilian missions.

 Bob’s first son, Charles (Chuck), was born in 1949 and a second son, Rick, was born in 1950.
 Unknown to them at the time, Bob’s wife had developed MS (Multiple Sclerosis).
 Sadly, it affected her mind as well as her body.
 In time, the doctor told Bob that because of her mental state, he had no choice but to get the kids out of there.
 The children were being physically abused.
 The police were involved in helping keep track of the kids until Bob could take them to his brother’s.
 Bob had called his brother, Ed, in California, who said, “Pack up their suitcases and bring them out here.”
 Bob basically kidnapped the children and took them to San Anselmo, California.
-Ever to the rescue, Ed sold his pride and joy, a 1939 Packard convertible, in order to buy a house big enough for the whole family (by now including his parents, wife, seven kids and a dog!)
-Anita was eventually confined to the state mental hospital in Las Vegas, New Mexico, where she later died.
-Bob says this was the hardest part of his life.
+Ever to the rescue, Ed sold his 1939 Packard convertible to buy a house big enough for the whole family.
+Bob says, “That was the hardest part of my life.”

 Bob made a side comment about his brother: “In school, they told me, ‘Your brother would never do that.’
 My brother never did anything wrong.
 He was always there for me.
 He told me he wished he had been more like me because I had so much fun.”
 Bob’s brother died in 1972.
 He was Bob’s best friend.